Aircraft deicing

 Typical de-icing agents:

-With the inline measurement technology LiquiSonic® the exact concentration of ADL can be monitored.
-LiquiSonic® enables a reduction of elaborate TOC (total organic carbon) laboratory measurements.
+With the inline measuring technology LiquiSonic® the exact concentration of ADL can be monitored.
+LiquiSonic® enables a reduction of complex TOC (total organic carbon) laboratory measurements.